StevenLyt/mapf-visualizer/README.md

 Open [MAPF Visualizer](http://mapf-visualizer.com) in one of the following browsers for optimal support:

 - Chrome v98 and later
-- FIrefox v94 or later
+- Firefox v94 or later
 - Edge v98 or later
 - Safari v15.4 or later

 ## Contributing

-If you have a MAPF-related algorithm that might fit into the framework of this website, please reach out to me via [email](mailto:yli81711@usc.edu) and I'll be very willing to incorporate it into the website.
+If you have a MAPF-related algorithm that might fit into this website's framework, please contact me via [email](mailto:yli81711@usc.edu) and I'll be very willing to incorporate it into the website.

 ## More to implement